 - Personal Questions: The examiner may start by asking personal questions.
 These may include questions about your family, hobbies, and interests.

-- Case-Related Questions: The examiner will ask questions related to the case being investigated.
+- Case-Related Questions: He will ask questions related to the case being investigated.
 These may include questions about your involvement in a case, your knowledge of certain facts, and the motivations behind your actions.

-- Medical and psychological questions: the examiner may ask questions about your medical and psychological history.
-These questions are designed to identify any physical or mental conditions that may affect the accuracy of the test results.
+- Medical and psychological questions: he may ask questions about your medical and psychological history.
+These are designed to identify any physical or mental conditions that may affect the accuracy of the test results.
 For example, a history of anxiety disorders or heart conditions that could impact the results of the exam.

 - Test-Related Questions: Finally, the examiner may ask questions related to the test itself.
 These may include questions about your understanding of the test process, your willingness to participate, and your understanding of the consequences of the test results.
-These questions will help the examiner ensure that the examinee is fully informed and willing to participate in the exam.
+These will help him ensure that you are fully informed and willing to participate in the exam.

 When will the pre-test be administered?